AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 values of y, with our variance describing our confidence in the mean ^92GSdVZg

-Great! now if we plot all the means describing the predicted values we will find that this model... is still linear.... welp, you know what that means? ^WOFo21DA
+Great! now if we plot all the means describing the predicted values we will find that this model... is still linear.... welp, you know what that means?
+KERNELIZE IT!! ^WOFo21DA

 Gaussian Process ^P0T8vcRd